markmiller700/hand-track/README.md

 # hand-track
-python script can track your hand movement
+python script can track your hand movement , made by claude.ai